Akuukis/screeps-bot-brave/README.md

 ## Vision

 * **Is fun to own and watch.** It reports what it does so user can be aware of otherwise invisible decisions and actions.
 Users can modify few memory variables to turn on/off whatever he wan't to focus on.
-* **Is conceptually effective.** It is good AI because it runs on good features like self-reflection, demand-supply market and more to come.
+* **Is conceptually effective.** It runs on ideas like decentralization, self-reflection, demand-supply market and more to come.
 * **Is social.** It allies with other colonies that has the same script, cooperates with them economically and make joint military campaigns.
-* **Is error-prone.** If user messed up with Memory, script will deal with it.
-It may go crazy and give funny warnings, but it will never throw errors.
+* **Is error-prone.** Nothing in world should surprise AI except API patches.
+And if user messed up with Memory it may detect and solve it, or go crazy, give funny warnings and eventually deal with it, but it will never throw the same error more than once.
 * **Is CPU and RAM efficient.** It does things as caching, heuristics, function prioritizing and deferred tasks across ticks.
 The technical stuff under-the-hood has to be good also.
 * **Is scalable.** It has the same code and works as well as just spawned or managing 10 rooms.
 * **Is understandable.** Has good documentation, clear code, meaningful variable names, to-the-point comments and etc. Devs and to-be-devs are here not onlyu to have fun, but also to learn something.
 So let's make it easy and fun, too.